r2fo/r4fo.com-v1/content/posts/piped back.md

 <br>

 Today I finally found a little bit of time to deploy a new VPS in New York 🇺🇸 (because I had some free credit there) and I migrated Piped to there. <br>
-Unfortunately there is some latency, but at least it works now
+Unfortunately there is some latency, but at least it works now.
+I have also created a [Mastodan account](https://mastodon.social/@r4fo) where I post these kind of short status updates

 **This is a temporary solution** until I find time to bypass the blockage on RafoDE